thelfer/MFrontGallery/docs/papers/joss/paper.md

 Thomas Nagel acknowledges funding provided by the Federal Ministry for Education and Research (BMBF) under grant 03G0927B for the DigBen project and thanks Projektträger Jülich (PtJ) for support.

+# State of the field

+The project is focused on Quality Assurance issues related to material knowledge management which is, in the authors' experience, seldom a major concern in most open-source thermomechanical solvers.
+Several libraries providing high quality implementations of constitutive equations are available, but generally dedicated to one specific solver.
+The implementations are generally generic (as opposed to self-contained).
+The `MFrontGallery` project thus provide a unique approach.

 # References